makyo/writing/content/work/post-self/book/src/ps-exo.md

 ## Todo

+* RJ would have listed Sasha as a contact along with parents.
+She should know (even if not at first) that ey was lost
 * If Sasha is Michel and Dear is Michel, then Sasha should have thoughts on being an artist.
 Perhaps held back by need to survive, thus teaching?
 * Also, perhaps Sasha swore off relationships after RJ died, thus Dear being shaky on relationships.
 * Dear promises to discuss Umwelten with Ioan at the end